stetera/rtneat_godot/README.md

 ## FAQ

-- Where to find the engine: [https://godotengine.org/]
+- Where to find the engine: [Godot](https://godotengine.org/)
-- Where to find the binary: [link to release]
-- How to use this for a project: [link to wiki]
+- How to use this for a project: [Usage](https://github.com/stetera/rtneat_godot/wiki/Usage)
-- What are the demos: [link to wiki]
+- What are the demos: [Demos](https://github.com/stetera/rtneat_godot/wiki/About-the-Demos)

 ## What is missing...